Joshfairhead/Obsidian/Omnicient/Regen Foundation/Org structure/General Circle.md

 ## Will
 - To discern organisational needs by facillitating the flow of information between circles.

-## Membership

-1. Structure and membership of a separate Board of Directors/[[Mission Circle]] and the General Circle.
-	- Articulating a revised Mission and Aim for the organization
-	- Developing a detailed description of the roles and the domain of the [[Mission Circle]]
-	- Inform and provide inputs to operations and culture

 2. An implementation plan for the organization including
 	- Work with the General Circle to audit the existing team structure and co-develop department circles with review structures.